 - Level 1 fair value measurements are those derived from quoted prices in active markets for identical assets or liabilities. - Level 2 fair value measurements are those derived from inputs other than quoted prices included within Level 1, that are observable either directly or indirectly. - Level 3 fair value measurements are those derived from valuation techniques that include inputs that are not based on observable market data.
-As at September 30, 2019 and March 31, 2019, the Company does not have any Level 3 financial instruments.
+As at March 31, 2020 and 2019, the Company does not have any Level 3 financial instruments.

-The Company's financial instruments consist of cash and cash equivalents, amounts receivable, investments, trade and other payables.
+The Company's financial instruments consist of cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities.